fluellenarman/Go-KVDB/readme.md

     - Serialize data into bson

 ## Changelog
+### 11/3/2023
+- Added operation for user to delete key value pairs.
 ### 10/29/2023
 - Added hash based scheme for getting/setting data
     - keys are queried through a hash and Value is stored as a byte slice with a tag that states the byte slice's data type.
     - Data that is in storage is loaded into memory and accessed through a hash scheme.
-- Added functionality to get and set integers and strings.
+- Added operations to get and set integers and strings.
 - Added conversion functions for serializing and deserializing int, int arrays, strings, string arrays from and to binary
 ### 10/24/2023
 - Set up project, preliminary prototyping